Waves of joy flood Damascus. But an undercurrent of distrust lingers.

 Building a functional society here on the foundations of their unbridled joy and deep traumas will be especially hard.
 Syrians are still digesting the systemic brutality of the regime, now that prisons and torture chambers – chief among them Sednaya – have been opened.

-The suffering of disappeared families was one of many grievances that first sparked the 2011 anti-regime protests.
+The suffering of disappeared families was one of many grievances that sparked the 2011 antiregime protests.
 Syria is a country where sectarian and social divides have been reinforced by war, and where the one common denominator was raw fear of a state whose suffocating security apparatus turned institutions into instruments of terror and abuse.

-In Damascus, citizens are watching carefully to see how HTS goes about creating a semblance of order in a multi-faith city where fear of militias and security services has long ruled everyday life.
+In Damascus, citizens are watching carefully to see how HTS goes about creating a semblance of order in a multifaith city where fear of militias and security services has long ruled everyday life.
 The group has limited resources to rise to the challenge and to cope with a traumatized population, but it is having some impact.

 In Bab Touma, traditionally the Christian quarter of Damascus, bearded fighters clean up a destroyed police station and people line up for bread from a bakery that never shut, as church bells ring on Friday morning, the day of Muslim prayer.